 The models of co-operation and of participation shall be identified by a qualitative research design which combines three components: a (literature) review of the legal framework of state-SO co-operation and SO participation; a stakeholder analysis of the involved SOs, as well as in-depth interviews with officials of local governments, employees and volunteers of SOs, and the recipients of social services.

 The sample cities

-The project will concentrate on two cities in each country – the two capitals Beijing and Berlin and two middle sized cities which function as economic hubs in their region (China: Hangzhou; Germany: Cologne).
+The project will concentrate on two cities in each country – one of the biggest cities in each country with an especially high migrant population (China: Guangzhou; Germany: Berlin) and one middle sized city in each country which functions as an economic hub in its region (China: Hangzhou; Germany: Cologne).

 It aims to capture the different models of co-operation in Germany and China, to analyze and compare the underlying structures and to show potentialities for development.